shah-4510/Contact-Application/README.txt

 The program is build and compiled as Maven Project of SpringBoot in Eclipse.

-The user needs to download the zip file and extract into the workspace of Eclipse in their device.
+The user needs to download the files and extract into the workspace of Eclipse in their device.

 In Eclipse, they can import the project under:
 Import -> Existing Maven Project (check that pom.xml is selected while importing)